ph-u/CMEE_ph-u/Week01/readme.md

 multi-lined terminal output on 5 questions:

-1. three-lined output: line-count of three fasta files in `Data/` subfolder
+1. three-lined output: line-count of three fasta files in `Data` sub-directory
-2. multi-lined terminal output on whole E.coli genome (source in `Data/` subfolder)
+2. multi-lined terminal output on whole E.coli genome (source in `Data` sub-directory)
-3. one number terminal output on whole E.coli genome length (source in `Data/` subfolder)
+3. one number terminal output on whole E.coli genome length (source in `Data` sub-directory)
-4. one number terminal output on number of pattern "ATCG" within whole E.coli genome (source in `Data/` subfolder)
+4. one number terminal output on number of pattern "ATCG" within whole E.coli genome (source in `Data` sub-directory)
-5. a number rounded to 2-decimal places showing AT:GC ratio of whole E.coli genome (source in `Data/` subfolder)
+5. a number rounded to 2-decimal places showing AT:GC ratio of whole E.coli genome (source in `Data` sub-directory)

 *****